ebuchman/blog/content/posts/bills-intro.md

 Studying the bills thus allows us to understand the broader structure of the history of finance and capitalism, and how it evolved over these three major phases.
-In the first phase, the early period, ~1100-1300, what’s referred to as a “bill of exchange” is actually a note, a promise to pay by a debtor.
-And it is primarily an instrument designed for use with a trade fair, most notably the Fairs of Champagne, where the payment is actually due.
+In the first phase, the early period, ~1100-1300, what’s referred to as a “bill of exchange” was actually a note, a promise to pay by a debtor.
+And it was primarily an instrument designed for use with a trade fair, most notably the Fairs of Champagne, where the payment was actually due.
 These notes were formally notarized and non-transferable.
-It appears that the primary purpose of this instrument was for Italians to *fetch silver home from Champagne*.
+I suggest that the primary purpose of this instrument was for Italians to *fetch silver home from Champagne*.
 This period was indeed marked by a flood of new silver from mines across Europe.
 The period culminates in the crisis of the 1290s.

-In the second phase, the classical period, ~1300-1600, the bill of exchange is more properly a bill, at least in its archetypal form - it’s an order to pay by a creditor, typically to a correspondent abroad that owes him money.
-As we’ll see it’s more flexible than this, but this archetypal form gives the network a distinct purpose from that of the first period.
-The bill is still non-transferable, but it's no longer notarized.
-One could say these instruments enabled complex and mature management of liquidity across the network of bankers, but the instruments were not liquid ("negotiable") in themselves.
-The primary purpose of the instrument appears to be to enable a new kind of international corporation to perpetually “*run balances on exchange*”, even in the absence of a great fair or the movement of silver.
-Indeed, the period is marked by a major shortage of silver.
+In the second phase, the classical period, ~1300-1600, the bill of exchange was more properly a bill, at least in its archetypal form - it’s an order to pay, issued by a creditor, to a correspondent abroad that owes him money.
+As we’ll see it’s more flexible than this, but this archetypal form gave the network a distinct purpose from that of the first period.
+The bill was still non-transferable, but it's no longer notarized.
+One could say these instruments enabled complex and mature management of liquidity across the network of bankers, but they were not liquid ("negotiable") in themselves.
+Their primary purpose appears to have been to enable a new kind of international corporation to systematically profit by perpetually “*running balances on exchange*”, even in the absence of a great fair or the movement of silver.
+Indeed, the period is marked by a major shortage of silver (until it pours in from the New World).
 Central fairs did return in the 15th c, climaxing in 16th c Lyons, but the rise of continuous exchange centers like London, Bruges, Paris, Avignon, etc. outside the cycle of the fairs gave the exchange network a very different flavour.
-When silver flow returns to Europe from the New World, the system is disrupted severely by the crisis of the 1570s.
+The Spanish silver influx ultimately seems to have destroyed the system in the crisis of the 1570s.
+Out of its ashes rose the Central Banks and a new kind of money market.

-Finally, in the third phase, the later period of ~1600-1900, the bill again comes to resemble a note, a pledge by a debtor to pay.
-This transformation develops as bills become *negotiable*, in that they can be accepted by multiple parties, who agree to be liable for them.
-Chains of acceptances give the bills the ability to circulate as, basically, notes, promises to pay by their issuer (in this case, anyone who has accepted it!).
-Thus the instruments become liquid in their own right.
+In the third phase, the later period of ~1600-1900, the bill again came to resemble a note, a pledge by a debtor to pay.
+This transformation developed as bills became *negotiable*, in that they could be accepted by multiple parties, who agreed to be liable for them.
+Chains of acceptances gave the bills the ability to circulate as, basically, notes, promises to pay by their issuer (in this case, anyone who had accepted it!).
-Notably, in this period they also lose the quality of exchange, being denominated in a single currency.
-That they are still called bills of exchange, even as they come to resemble notes and to lose any element of exchange, is indeed a major source of confusion about their history.
-This is also the period during which their use is liberated from the monopolization by Italian merchant bankers during a long transition through Antwerp and Amsterdam, pulling silver in from the new world and ultimately landing in London.
-In London, their primary purpose becomes to finance the slave trade and the investment capital represented therein.
-The system comes to a globally devastating end in the First World War, out of which the bills never recovered.
+Thus they became liquid in their own right, giving rise to discounting markets, where merchants could buy bills at a discount before they're due, earning the discount as yield.
+Notably, in this period, the bills also lost the quality of exchange, being denominated in a single currency.
+That they were still called bills of exchange, even as they came to resemble notes and to lose any element of exchange, is indeed a major source of confusion about their history and operation.
+This is also the period during which their use was liberated from the monopolization by Italian merchant bankers during a long transition through Antwerp and Amsterdam, pulling silver in from the new world and ultimately landing in London.
+In London, their primary purpose became to finance the slave trade and the investment capital represented therein.
+It was in this context that Central Banks grew up, in the discount market for bills of exchange.
+The system came to a globally devastating end in the First World War, out of which the bills never recovered.
 The bills retreated into the world of trade financing and invoice factoring, and government debt swallowed the banking system.

-In the posts that follow, we'll review each of these phases, covering the relevant geopolitical history and developments in the international banking system.
-We will see clearly the role that the bill played in financing the great surge of Commerce and Capital from the 12th through the 20th century.
-And we will gain an appreciation for finer points about this curious instrument and the networks it supported that are not well understood.
-In particular, we'll see how the crisis of the 1570s is the critical context for understanding the rise of central banking and the modern monetary constitution.

-One important historical undercurrent through all this is the Church doctrine on usury, which, in its most basic form, made it illegal to issue interest-bearing notes.
+One important historical undercurrent through all this is the Church doctrine on usury, which, in its most basic form, made it illegal to issue interest-bearing notes (and thus also made discounting illegal).
 The usury doctrine is best understood as a kind of financial regulation that varied by time and place, and had a real effect on institutional structures, despite everyone seeking to overcome it (think tax regulation and tax planning today).
 Notably, Church doctrine on usury strengthens ~1300, and weakens ~1600, in broad alignment with our periods.
 Many scholars have emphasized the